SH2B3

 SH2B adapter protein 3 (SH2B3), also known as lymphocyte adapter protein (LNK), is a protein that in humans is encoded by the SH2B3 gene on chromosome 12.

-SH2B adapter protein 3 is a protein that in humans is encoded by the SH2B3 gene on chromosome 12.
-It is ubiquitously expressed in many tissues and cell types.
+SH2B3 is ubiquitously expressed in many tissues and cell types.
 LNK functions as a regulator in signaling pathways relating to hematopoiesis, inflammation, and cell migration.
 As a result, it is involved in blood diseases, autoimmune disorders, and vascular disease.
 The SH2B3 gene also contains one of 27 SNPs associated with increased risk of coronary artery disease.

 Structure

 Gene

 The SH2B3 gene resides on chromosome 12 at the band 12q24 and contains 12 exons.